 For me, if a life jacket is going to claim to be a fishing life jacket, then it’s got to be packed with dedicated features that cater to the sport.

 Look for PFDs with tackle box storage, zippered compartments, tool-holders, D-rings, mesh tabs and hook and loop closures for extra gear, “drawbridge” style pockets that provide a work space, and other useful additions.

-Please note that for the purposes of this review, I’ve only chosen fishing PFDs, all of which include these additional features to help anglers get the most out of their time on the water.
+Please note that for the purposes of this review, I’ve only chosen fishing PFDs, all of which include these additional features to help a kayak angler get the most out of their time on the water.

-As a result, you won’t find any recreational flotation devices, Co2/inflatable emergency life vests, or anything that claims to be a “fishing” life preserver but clearly isn’t one.
+As a result, you won’t find any recreational floatation devices, Co2/inflatable emergency life vests, inflatable PFD options, or anything that claims to be a “fishing” life preserver but clearly isn’t one.